Disabled Under 65: Will a Medicare Supplement Plan Save You Money?

 Unfortunately, obtaining a Medicare Supplement plan is easier said than done if you are disabled under 65.
 For one thing, federal law doesn't require insurance companies to sell Medigap plans to beneficiaries under age 65.
-Only 33 states have laws requiring the same, and you can view a list of those states here.

 Depending on the laws in your state, you may not be able to buy the Medicare Supplement plan you want, or any plan at all until you turn 65.
 And even if Medigap plans are available to you, the costs may be much higher than if you were 65 or older.